 Ask yourself this…would you be embarrassed/bummed/freaked out if someone were able to see who and what you search for on Facebook?

 I’m no Facebook stalker, but like everyone else, I’ve poked around to see what former friends and boyfriends have been up to in the years since we parted.
-I’ve looked for some items that, out of context, might seem a bit off (Hippie Peace Freaks, for example).
+I’ve looked for some items that, out of context, might seem a bit off.
 I also tend to use it to jump to specific friend’s profile pages so I can message them or leave a note on their Timeline.

-With Facebook’s upcoming graph search (which does have the potential to be very cool), while that information still won’t be public, it could be used to help make connections and recommendations automatically.
+With Facebook’s graph search (which really is cool and can be used to help you refine your searches), the information you search for isn’t public, but it could be used to help make connections and recommendations automatically.

 And that’s enough to make me clear the ol’ search log.